Alb-O/tome/docs/dependency_graph.md

 ## Update plan (major overhaul)

-Phase 0 - Document and enforce boundaries
+Phase 0 - Document and enforce boundaries [DONE]

 - Add this document and update extension_model.md to match the new layering rules.
 - Add a simple crate dependency check (manual or via cargo tree notes).

-Phase 1 - Extract core + manifest
+Phase 1 - Extract core + manifest [DONE]

 - Move all UI and runtime types out of tome-manifest into tome-theme or tome-ui.
 - Rename or split tome-base into tome-core with no terminal deps.

+Completed:

+- Created `tome_base::color` module with abstract Color, Modifier, Style types
+- Removed ratatui from tome-manifest (now uses tome_base::color)
+- Removed ratatui from tome-theme (re-exports tome_base::color)
+- Added From trait impls for ratatui conversion (gated behind `ratatui` feature)
+- Updated tome-api/tome-extensions to use `.into()` at UI boundary

 Phase 2 - Split tome-api